Saebyuckbaan/demo-mockup/Home.md

 From databases navigate to delpgibetadb.
 Please note that you should use (and only have access to) the tables found in 'cogs121_16_raw' and 'cogs121_16_integrated' schema.

-### Connecting to DELPHI database using the Boilerplate

-1. Now access the DELPHI database using the [boilerplate](https://github.com/WeibelLab-Teaching/cogs121-sp16-ass2) provided.
-Since you just went over AJAX requests, this is a logical next step.
-2. In the boilerplate package, there are some parts that are unimplemented (refer to code in boilerplate).
-You will need to make those parts functional and you will ALSO need to create an .env file that has the authentication information for the DELPHI database
-3. Direct yourself to the ‘Smoking Prevalence in Adults.’
-You will need to obtain the year, gender, number of respondents, and percentage of current smokers
+### The Actual Assignment
+Now that you have learned how to do AJAX request and have some understanding of how the DELPHI database is structured, you're ready to start using what you've learned to create a basic web application that visualizes this dataset.

+1. Clone DELPHI database using the [boilerplate](https://github.com/WeibelLab-Teaching/cogs121-sp16-ass2) provided.
+There will be some parts of the application that have errors or are unimplemented, it is your job to fix these errors and fill in the functions.
+2. Create a .env file to properly connect to the database.
+3. On the side, connect to the DELPHI database using PGAdmin (or any instance of a Postgres driver) and find the 'Smoking Prevalance in Adults' and familiraze yourself with the table schema.
+4. In the main view of the application, there is a table has some attributes of this table (ie. Year, Gender, Percentage, Respondents).
+It's your job to extract this information from the database in your web application and display this data using D3.
+5. Your end result should look something like this: (TODO Add screenshot)

 ## The Assignment (Part 2) - Putting Everything Together
 Now that you have learned to retrieve data using SQL and know how to make basic visualizations using D3, it’s time to tie these tools into your design.
 The main goal of this part of the assignment is to apply design-thinking into new tools to tackle problems with a data-driven approach.
 Unlike the previous assignment where your team chose a theme for your application, we are providing scenarios that you will choose from and that scenario will be the focus of your application.
 Keep in mind, these scenarios will be fairly broad, but your job is to choose a specific aspect of the problem and address that using the tools that you have learned throughout the course.